jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 and pulse sensors (PPG) data.

-While both eye movement and brain activity are captured in the same signal, only the EOG component can be reliably identified visually in real-time.
-Along with the other signals like head movement and pulse, eyemovement can be used to confirm that the headband is properly functioning.
+While both eye movement and brain activity are captured in the same signal, only the EOG component can be reliably identified visually in real-time by the user.
+Along with the other signals like head movement and pulse, you can use eye movement to confirm that the headband is properly functioning.

 &nbsp;
 <div align="center">